Lexus LBX Review 2024

 Head along the sides and the bold, almost flared wings look particularly accentuated in some of the new and decidedly loud colours like Sonic Copper, Ruby, Dark Blue and the lairy Passionate Yellow.
 You can combine the above with a black roof for even more visual impact.

-In fact, look across the range of options offered by Lexus for the LBX and it covers just about every trim nuance you could ever want.
+In fact, look across the range of trim choices offered by Lexus for the LBX and it covers just about every nuance you could ever want.
 Thankfully, wheel sizes are slightly more straightforward with just 17’s on the base spec Urban and Premium and with 18-inch alloys featuring on the rest.
 Even at the lower end of the trim range, the specification is solid enough to meet the expectations of Lexus customers with their thirst for premium touches.

 The Urban model, for example, features an infotainment system called Lexus Link Connect, which is displayed via a 9.8-inch touchscreen.
 Premium adds on Tahara synthetic leather seats that are heated in the front.
-Premium Plus gets you those larger 18-inch wheels and a 12.3-inch digital instrument binnacle along with smart entry using the Lexus app.
+Premium Plus gets you those larger 18-inch wheels and a 12.3-inch digital instrument binnacle, along with smart entry using the Lexus app.

-Those top of the range trim options make the Lexus LBX even more of a looker, so if you’re looking to make a style statement then expect to pay more for the privilege.
+Those top-of-the-range trim options make the Lexus LBX even more of a looker, so if you’re looking to make a style statement, then expect to pay more for the privilege.

 Looking for a used car for sale?
 We've got 100s of Lexus Approved Used Cars for Sale for you to choose from, including a wide range of Lexus LBX models for sale.